SymfonyCasts/asset-mapper/sfcasts/deploy-config.md

 symfony ssh
 ```

 There we go.
-Once here, if you want to see *every* environment variable, you can
+Once here, if you want to see *every* environment variable, run:
-say

 ```terminal
 printenv
 ```

-But you *won't* see any "database" variables yet.
-We first need to commit and
-deploy our changes.

-And... look at that!
-Inside of here, what you *won't* see is anything that starts
+Look at that!
+You *won't* see anything that starts with "database", but
-with "database".
-But we *should* see it after we deploy this next change. `exit`,
+we *should* after we deploy this next change.
+Type `exit`, run
-run

 ```terminal
 git status